shualoalumin/shualoalumin/README.md

    - Blogging about my learning experiences and practical applications.
 --->

-🌱 Currently Learning: wandb, vit, firebase, tf cv, mlops
+🌱 Currently focusing on model experiments on vit w/ wandb, aligning with mlops

 <!---